Brand New Colors Start with Systems Grounding →

 Before

-Every hire needs context that doesn’t exist in writing.
-Delegation fails because the logic is still oral.
+Every hire needs months of shadowing you before they understand how the business works.
+Delegation fails because the logic is oral.
 Tools multiply to compensate for missing structure.
 You remain the emergency regulator by default.

 After